 I was not bewildered by special effects.
 I wasn’t distracted by extraneous choreography.
 I did not have to over-think or understand the reasoning behind any of the dialog, the costumes, the sets, the stage directions.

 There was a moment in the beginning where I thought that I wasn’t sure that this was all “ok.”
-The less than proverbial knot in my stomach felt like a warning sign that maybe laughing was a bit overboard.
+The proverbial knot in my stomach felt like a warning sign that maybe laughing was a bit overboard.
 But as the story progressed I realized that the bulk of the production was as it read in the press release: a script that examines the event and how it affected those involved and the public on a surprisingly human level, albeit with the irreverent eye of a post-baby boomer, sans the Camelot haze.

 In this point alone, The Magic Bullet Theory, delivers a 100% performance with an exceptionally funny, talented, spot on cast who are in every way throughout every moment, excellent.

 There were a few times when I felt the lighting could have been adjusted to set the scene just a bit better, and in a second act bar scene a few of the characters started to remind me of the nonsensical “mechanicals” in A Midsummer Night’s Dream.
 But I’ve decided to chalk it up to being part of the fact that really, none of it makes sense at all; therefore a very clever interlude in the script that is meant to lead one down a path, conspiracy style, to nowhere.